Model Answers

 Findings and interpretation:

-• There is a large, lobulated, well defined, encapsulated T2 hypointense mass arising from the right adnexa.
+- There is a large, lobulated, well defined, encapsulated T2 hypointense mass arising from the left adnexa.
 It contains criss-crossing T2 hyperintense stroma within.

 Pertinent negative findings: